 Wind velocity is another factor that can impact how the ball travels in MLB games.
 When wind velocity is high, it can affect the trajectory of the ball, making it more difficult for batters to hit home runs or for fielders to catch fly balls.

-An MLB game can be called due to weather if the playing conditions become unsafe or unplayable.
-This can include heavy rain, snow, fog, lightning, or other severe weather conditions that can make it difficult for players to see or move safely.
-Umpires will typically make the decision to call a game due to weather, taking into account factors such as the amount of rain or snow that has fallen, the condition of the field, and the forecast for the remainder of the game.
+Umpires will typically make the decision to call a game due to weather, taking into account factors such as the amount of rain or snow that has fallen, the condition of the field and the forecast for the remainder of the game.

-The distance that a baseball travels can be affected by a variety of factors, including temperature, humidity, altitude, and wind velocity.
+The distance that a baseball travels can be affected by a variety of factors, including temperature, humidity, altitude and wind velocity.

-In general, a baseball will travel farther in warmer temperatures, as the air is less dense and provides less resistance to the ball’s trajectory.
+In general, a baseball will travel farther in hotter temperatures, as the air is less dense and provides less resistance to the ball’s trajectory.
 Cooler temperatures can make the air denser, making it more difficult for batters to hit home runs or for pitchers to throw strikes during a cold game.
-However, wind velocity can also play a significant role in how far a baseball travels, with strong tailwinds aiding batters and headwinds hindering them.